On the Electrostatic Interaction between Point Charges due to Dielectrical Shielding: Infinite Image Charges

-The electrical field seen inside the region $2$ is equivalent to the electrical field produced by an infinite series of point charges: image charges $q_1^{(0,k)}$ where $k=0,1,2,...$ placed inside region $1$ at distance $2kh$ (see Fig. \ref{fig03}d):
+The electrical field $\vec{E}_2$ in Region 2 is as if the whole space has an uniform dielectric constant $1$ and there is an infinite series of point charges: image charges $q_1^{(0,k)}$ where $k=0,1,2,3,...$ placed inside Region 1 at distance $2kh$ away from $q_1$ (see Fig. \ref{fig04}c):

+The above geometrical construction for an infinite series of image charges is possible for any (positive) value of $d_1$, $d_2$ and $h$.